jessev14/Multiattack-5e/README.md

 ## Limitations

-As of v1.0.0, all custom multiattack chat cards are publically viewable.
-Allowing Private GM multiattack rolls is the focus of the next major version release.

 For rolls with formulas that contain more than one die type (e.g. 1d10 + 1d6), chat cards may not render completely accurately.
 This could be addressed, but the added complexity could make the module more susceptible to drastically breaking between updates.
 In addition, most damage formulas seem to only rely on one die type (e.g. 4d6).
 If there is significant desire for this feature, it can be added.

 ## Technical Information

-MA5e works by overriding these functions:
+MA5e works by overriding these functions in an 'ready' hook callback:
 * Item5e.prototype.rollAttack
 * Item5e.prototype.rollDamage